Steven-Zhl/Future-Imperfect_Jekyll-Template/README.md

   ```
 * `layout`: Layout style, please fill in **post** to indicate that this article should use the "post" layout.
 * `title`: Title, must not be left blank.
-* `subtitle`: Subtitle, can be left blank or deleted directly (the absence of the `subtitle` field is allowed).
+* `description`: Description, can be left blank or deleted directly (the absence of the `description` field is allowed).
 * `author`: Author, when left blank or deleted, it will display the `username` field in `_config.yml`; if provided and
   different from `username`, it will use the content you provide.
 * `date`: Publication date, please follow the format in the example.
 The `+0800` at the end indicates the GMT+8 time
   zone (Beijing time).
-* `cover`: Cover image, when left blank or deleted, the default cover
+* `image`: Cover image of the article, when left blank or deleted, the default cover
   image [/images/default_cover.jpg](./images/default_cover.jpg) will be used.
 * `stick`: Whether to pin it to the left side of the homepage.
 Leaving it blank or deleting it is equivalent to `false`.
   It is not recommended to have too many articles pinned.
-* `tag`: Tags, used for filtering articles, multiple tags are allowed.
+* `tags`: Tags, used for filtering articles, multiple tags are allowed.
 * `category`: Category, used for filtering articles.
 It is not recommended to use multiple categories, as the design is
   based on a single category from the beginning.